 Watering Pink Hibiscus Plants

 If you’ve just planted a hibiscus, it should be watered every other day for a few weeks.
-Once established, water pink hibiscus a couple of times a week in the first year.
+Once established, water pink hibiscus twice a week in the first year.

-From its second year, the hibiscus only needs to be watered once a week in drier periods.
-The soil needs to be kept moist, but too much water will cause problems.
+From its second year, the hibiscus must only be watered once a week in drier periods.
+The soil must be kept moist, but too much water will cause problems.
 Avoid watering during the winter months.

 How, When, and Why to Fertilize Pink Hibiscus

 Pink hibiscus loves to feed.
 This helps produce even bigger blooms.
 Give it regular doses of slow-release fertilizer during spring and summer.
-Fertilizers designed for roses work well, but anything with high levels of potash is ideal.
+Fertilizers designed for roses work well, but anything with high potash levels is ideal.

 Pruning & Cutting Back Pink Hibiscus

-Because pink hibiscus flowers only last for a single day before dropping off, deadheading isn’t necessary.
+Because pink hibiscus flowers last only one day before dropping off, deadheading isn’t necessary.
 After the hibiscus stops flowering, trim each stem back to remove older growth.
 Make sure to cut just above a leaf node.

 Once the hibiscus is a few years old or reaches around five feet high, prune it annually.
 These deciduous shrubs benefit from being pruned back by about a third.
 Thinning out the center better airflow.